-In order to comply with EU tax regulations, starting from April 16, 2018, Kinsta has started charging VAT (Value-Added Tax) to EU residents and EU based companies.
-This knowledge base article contains everything you need to know about what VAT is, how it affects you as a Kinsta customer.
+In order to comply with EU tax regulations, Kinsta charges VAT (Value-Added Tax) to EU residents and EU based companies.
+This Knowledge Base article contains everything you need to know about what VAT is, how it affects you as a Kinsta customer.
 If you’d just like to enter your VAT number take a look at our article on how to add your VAT number.

 Please note that this article does not constitute legal or tax-related or other professional advice.
 If you have questions about adding your EU VAT identification to our system please contact support at any time.
 If you have further questions please contact your accountant, legal advisor or local tax authority.